-- The principal establishes the CIWP Team, chairs the team meetings and oversees the work. - The CIWP team develops the plan collaboratively. - The plan includes 6 strategies focused on the District's Priority Areas. - An Action Plan with check-points (milestones) is developed for each strategy. - The CIWP Team completes the Fund Compliance and Parent Compact/Involvement Policy (if required). - The CIWP Principal obtains LSC and Network approval of the Budget and CIWP, as necessary.
+- The principal establishes the CIWP Team, chairs the team meetings and oversees the work. - The CIWP team develops the plan collaboratively. - The plan includes 3-5 strategies focused on the school's selected Areas of Focus (Priority Areas). - An Action Plan with check-points (action steps) is developed for each strategy. - The CIWP Team completes the Fund Compliance and Parent and Family Compact/Involvement Policy (if required). - The CIWP Principal obtains LSC and Network approval of the Budget and CIWP, as necessary.
 While the budget approval is a separate activity, the budget supports the strategies planned in the CIWP.